jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-11.md

-+++
+---
-title=  "The Nine Situations"
+title: "The Nine Situations"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "The art of war recognizes nine kinds of ground" linkb=  "/research/sun-tzu/art-of-war/chapter-10" linkbtext=  "Chapter 10" linkf=  "/research/sun-tzu/art-of-war/chapter-12" linkftext=  "Chapter 12" heading=  "Chapter 11"
+description: "The art of war recognizes nine kinds of ground"
-+++
+heading: "Chapter 11"
+---

 The art of war recognizes nine kinds of ground=